amy-tabb/RWHEC-exp-2019/README.md

 select the flag `--htms-need-trans` and the program will do the conversion for you, and write a file of these transformations.
 Note that the calibration information -- **X** and **Z** assume that **t** is used, so you'll want to send **t** in your future projects when using the calibration information.

+*Note that there may still be some preprocessing needed to get your robot output into a form such that it represents the correct transformation.
+This is one transformation, depending on your robot, you may need another one.*

 ## Camera calibration parameters

 Three arguments have to deal with camera calibration parameters: